nsol-nmsu/nest/README.md

 We do encourage using NetAnim to visualize the scenario output.
 Build instructions can be found in [https://www.nsnam.org/wiki/NetAnim_3.107](Link URL)

-to use our program, enter the imn2ns3 folder and run the 'make configure'.
+to use our program, enter the imn2ns3 folder and run the `make configure`.

 ```
 #!terminal

-cd imn2ns3
+cd imn2ns3/
 make configure
 ```

-Once waf has finished, run 'make', this will place files where they need to be.
+Once waf has finished, run `make`, this will place files where they need to be.
 ```
 #!terminal